toddcf/toddcf-author/README.md

 ### Music

+- The Druggist Music:
+  - See if you can fix the background image.
 - Style hover effects and hyperlink underlines.
   - MAKE ALBUM TITLES UNDERLINED AGAIN.
   - And make sure to "cascade" the code in a way that it's not adding and subtracting these features back and forth.